|Land Use and

 3 “Rs” of Munitions Safety: Recognize, Retreat, Report

 1. Recognize it: Munitions come in many shapes and sizes:

 2. Retreat from it: If you found something that could be a munition, leave it alone and leave the area.
 It does not matter how old, rusty, new, or shiny the item may look, munitions are dangerous and could injure or kill you.
 Don’t take any chances – leave it alone.

 3. Report it: If you found something that could be a munition, report what you saw and where you saw it to the USACE (402-995-2417) or Arapahoe County Sheriff’s Department (303-795-4711).
 Reporting it can save another person from injury or death.
 Report anything you think could be a munition.

 A copy of the 3Rs Explosive Safety Guide prepared for the FLBGR is available for download.

 Leave the handling of munitions to the trained experts who can assess the item and make the area safe. back to top)

 The Administrative Record (AR) is the body of documents that form the basis for selection of a response action, which could include work plans, reports, meeting minutes, responses to comments, a Community Relations Plan, and fact sheets.
-The complete AR is available for viewing by appointment at the project site.
+The complete AR is available for viewing by appointment at the US Army Corps of Engineers, Omaha District 402-995-2417.
 The complete AR index file is available for download.

 You will need the free Adobe Acrobat Reader plugin installed to view the AR index.
 If you do not have the plugin installed, click on the Adobe logo at the right of this page to download and install the reader.

 Key portions of the AR file are available for viewing in the FLBGR Information Repository at the Aurora Public Library.
-Due to space limitations, the complete AR is not available at the Aurora Public Library.
-The IR index file is available for download. (back to top)
+Due to space limitations, the complete AR is not available at the Aurora Public Library. (back to top)